lukehaas/Scrollify/README.md

 The setOptions method can be used to change any of the initialisation options.
 Just parse it an options object.

+## Issues

+If you're working with Scrollify and having issues, please post your questions to [Stackoverflow](http://stackoverflow.com) and tag it with 'jquery-scrollify'.

+If you think the issue is with Scrollify itself, please check the [open issues](https://github.com/lukehaas/Scrollify/issues) to see if it has already been logged.
+If it hasn't, please open a ticket with a detailed description of what you're seeing and details of the device and browser version you're seeing it on.

+## FAQ

+- Do I have to use the section element for Scrollify sections?
+No, Scrollify sections have no relation to the section element.
+Scrollify sections can be any element you want.

+- Can sections receive an active class when they are scrolled to?
+Yes, this is something you can easily do in either the `before` or `after` callbacks (which ever suites you best).

+- Can Scrollify be used for horizontal scrolling?
+No, this is not currently supported.

+- Can I disable Scrollify on mobile?
+Yes.
+Scrollify works well on mobile but if you need to disable it you can use the disable method. `$.scrollify.disable()`.

 ## Setup with SectionName

 Scrollify appends a hash value to the URL for each section, this allows for permalinking to particular sections.
 To define the hash value for each section you need to set a data-attribute on your sections.
 This data attribute can be called anything you like.
 The default is "section-name", but if you'd like something else then you'll need to define it with the `sectionName` option.